pola-rs/polars/docs/development/contributing/ide.md

 ## Visual Studio Code

+Make sure to configure VSCode to use the virtual environment created by the Makefile.

-The following extensions are recommended.
+In addition, the extensions below are recommended.

 ### rust-analyzer